 Due to their large size and great beauty, macaws are an excellent flagship species.
 They serve as charismatic focal points for the conservation of the ecosystems where they occur.
 Unfortunately, throughout most of tropical America, large macaws have suffered major population declines and many macaw species have become locally and globally endangered.

 The Macaw Society (previously known as the Tambopata Macaw Project) is a long-term research study of the ecology and conservation of macaws and parrots that started in 1999.
-Lead by Dr. Donald J. Brightsmith and Dr. Gabriela Vigo-Trauco of the Schubot Center for Avian Health at the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS), it has switched its focus since 2020.
+Lead by Dr. Donald J. Brightsmith and Dr. Gabriela Vigo-Trauco of the Schubot Center for Avian Health at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (VMBS), it has switched its focus since 2020.

 Dr. Brightsmith’s team was not the first one to work with macaws in the area.
 However, they were the first to collect scientific information that produced clear documentation of the natural history and ecology of the parrots and macaws in Tambopata—and make it available to the public.
 His team now ranks as one of the best in the world when it comes to macaw research and conservation.